 Massages, markets, and the Maokong gondola

 Our feet were still achy, so the next taxi ride took us back to the neighborhood where the kids had seen a shop window advertising foot massages.
 When at home, I often use the massage therapy frisco offers to help my aches and pains go away, so I was really looking forward to this one!
 It took us a little more walking to find it again, and by that time all of us were ready.
-I’ve only had a few professional massages in my life, and this was my kids’ first try at it.
+I’ve only had a few professional massages in my life, but they were more on the sexy massage oil side as massages go, to get your body feeling extra good.
+However this was my kids’ first try at it.
 We each had our own attendant to wash our feet simultaneously, and then massage our feet and lower legs in a room upstairs with four foam massage mats on the floor.
 The kids kept giggling as their feet felt tickly, but I was trying not to exclaim “ow” as my masseuse was much more aggressive.
 All of us were soon putty in their hands, however, and not so eager to walk back to our hotel.

 Our newly happy feet led us to our fourth taxi ride of the day – to our hotel, where we could finally check-in.
 After some down time lying on our beds in the tiny rooms, showering, and cruising the TV channels (where we found porn right next to the kids’ channel), we headed out into the darkness to find the neighborhood night market for dinner.
 Most of the food stalls were stocked with “challenge items” for our American palate, including parts of various animals that we don’t typically eat.
 The girls found the connection between animals and food a bit off-putting.
 The general smell of the market also posed an obstacle to their appetites.
 At the edge of the market we found a store-front restaurant with some “safe” onion pancakes and other accessible munchies to sate us for the evening.